The original pioneer

 Established over 70 years ago by the former Vice-Chancellor of Oxford University, Keele created the blueprint for modern-day higher education in Britain.

-We’re unusual in being excellent at both teaching and research, with a gold TEF award, some of the most satisfied students in England, and research that is changing lives for the better.
+We’re unusual in being excellent at both teaching and research, with some of the most satisfied students in England, and research that is changing lives for the better.

 600 acres to explore

 We have one of the biggest campuses in Britain to explore, nestled in the Staffordshire countryside – but all accommodation, facilities including a medical centre and pharmacy, and teaching spaces are clustered around the centre, keeping campus facilities within walking distance.
 The Telegraph also name us as one of the top 10 'most beautiful universities' in Britain (2012).
 And as if that’s not enough, we’re just minutes from the market town of Newcastle-under-Lyme – with bars, cinema, and a renowned theatre – and a bus ride from the City of Stoke-on-Trent.
 Jump on the train and we’re less than an hour away from the bright lights of both Manchester and Birmingham too.

 Our global impacting research